dcousin3/CohensdpLibrary/README.md

 difference and returns confidence intervals (Kelley, 2022).
 However, it does not compute confidence intervals in within-subject design directly.
-The Algina and Keselman approximate method can be implemented within MBESS with some programing (Cousineau & Goulet-Pelletier, 2021).
+The Algina and Keselman approximate method can be implemented within MBESS with some programming (Cousineau & Goulet-Pelletier, 2021).
 This package, on the other hand, can be used with any experimental design.
 It only requires an argument `design` which specifies the type of experimental design.